 When May and June hit, your garlic will begin to take off.
 This is when the bulbs of your garlic will grow larger.

 This requires a great deal of water.
-During these months, you should water the garlic bulbs approximately three times per week.
+During these months, you should water the garlic bulbs approximately three times per week, giving at least an inch of water total.

 Common Problems with Garlic

-Garlic is frequently used to deter both pests and diseases in the garden, and apparently vampires as well.
+Garlic is frequently used to deter both pests and diseases in the garden, and of course vampires as well.
 Therefore, most things avoid garlic.

 Some of the common pests garlic can deter are: